publiccodenet/about/activities/documentation/move-merge-delete-pages.md

     - [url link 3]
 ```

+Note: the redirect url should be the file path without `.md` or `.html` extension.

 ## Redirecting pages

 When a page URL changes, but it remains in the same repository (it is moved to a different directory or is renamed) a `redirect_from` should be used.